aws-samples/amazon-sagemaker-build-train-deploy/README.md

 ## The machine learning task

-You will use the <a href="https://archive.ics.uci.edu/ml/datasets/AI4I+2020+Predictive+Maintenance+Dataset">AI4I 2020 Predictive Maintenance Dataset</a> from the UCI Machine Learning Repository.
-This synthetic dataset reflects real predictive maintenance data encountered in industry.

-The dataset consists of 10,000 records and 14 features, representing some measurements that have been collected on the machinery, plus the indication of failure, if any.
-This is a basic dataset that oversimplifies the Predictive Maintenance task.
+You will use the [AI4I 2020 Predictive Maintenance Dataset](https://archive.ics.uci.edu/ml/datasets/AI4I+2020+Predictive+Maintenance+Dataset) from the UCI Machine Learning Repository.
+This synthetic dataset, which contains predictive maintenance data encountered in industry, consists of 10,000 records and 14 features.
+The features include various measurements collected from machinery and indication of whether the mechine is likely to fail.
+This basic dataset oversimplifies a predictive maintenance task.
 However, it keeps this workshop easy to follow while being a good representative of the various steps of the machine learning workflow.
-You can easily replicate the steps in this workshop and adapt to more complex tasks, including GenAI fine-tuning and deployment.
+You can adapt the steps in this workshop to solve other machine learning tasks, including generative AI fine-tuning and deployment.

-Your goal is to build a simple machine learning model that predicts whether a piece of machinery is going to fail.
+In this workshop, your goal is to build a simple machine learning model that predicts whether a piece of machinery is going to fail.

 Following is an excerpt from the dataset: